Enhancing Patient Communication: The Importance of Double-Checking in Spanish

 Take this case: A patient’s family used the word “intoxicado” to describe their loved one’s condition—meaning “poisoned” in Spanish.
 But it was misunderstood as “intoxicated.”
 That one word?
 It contributed to a $71 million malpractice settlement.

-That’s because many Spanish-speaking patients will agree to avoid conflict or embarrassment, even if they’re confused.
+You’ve probably seen it before: a patient nods, says “sí,” and smiles politely… but something feels off.
+Many Spanish-speaking patients may agree to avoid conflict or embarrassment, even if they’re confused.
 It’s not about dishonesty—it’s about surviving the moment.
+That’s why we have to take the lead.

+A gentle double-check can turn uncertainty into clarity.
+A quick question can stop a small mistake from turning into something serious.
 As the saying goes in medicine: “Trust, but verify.”
 In Spanish, that starts with knowing how to ask clearly and kindly.

 Basic Spanish Strategies to Double-Check

-“¿Es alérgico a la penicilina?” (are you allergic to penicillin?)
+“¿Es alérgico a la penicilina?”
+(Are you allergic to penicillin?)

-Clarify gently:
+Clarify Gently

-Ask for a repeat:
+Ask for a Repeat

-(“I didn’t catch the last part.
-Can you say it again, a bit slower?”)
+“Disculpe, no le entendí la última parte. ¿Puede repetirlo más despacio?”
+(I didn’t catch the last part.
+Can you say it again, a bit slower?).

-This phrase models humility and ensures you don’t proceed on an assumption.
-Patients are usually happy to clarify when asked respectfully.
+If a patient says something you miss, this polite apology models humility and ensures you don’t proceed on an assumption.
+Patients often appreciate the chance to clarify when asked respectfully.

 Intermediate Spanish Strategies to Double-Check

-Use the teach-back method:
+Use the Teach-Back Method

-Or even: “Para estar seguro de que fui claro, ¿puede decirme cómo va a tomar su medicina?” ( (“To be sure I was clear, could you repeat how you will take your medicine?”).
+Employing the teach-back method can be very effective.
+For instance, “¿Podría repetir lo que le expliqué?”
+(Could you repeat what I explained, please?) or “Para estar seguro de que fui claro, ¿puede decirme cómo va a tomar su medicina?”
+(To be sure I was clear, could you repeat how you will take your medicine?).
+This technique asks the patient to explain the plan in their own words.

 Clinical Scenarios: Double-Checking in Action